RckBaird0013/First-Azure-Web-Servers/FileReadme.md

 Navigate to http://<public ip>:5601/kibana/app to verify Elk Server is running.

-The following commands allow a user to update and push files to the specified GitHub. git add git config --global user name git commit -m "First commit" git push
+The following commands allow a user to update and push files to the specified GitHub.

+- git add
+- git config --global user name (if needed)
+- git commit -m "First commit"
+- git push